-Student management
+Student management:

-Student Behaviour Management is led by the Well Being coordinator with a Restorative ethos supported by all members of the leadership team.
-Students with disabilities are also catered for according to their need by teachers and trained SSOs.

-Positive behaviour strategies are in place for all students.

-School values are emphasised across the school in all classes.
+- Student Behaviour Management is led by the Well Being coordinator with a Restorative ethos supported by all members of the leadership team.
+Students with disabilities are also catered for according to their need by teachers and trained SSOs. - Positive behaviour strategies are in place for all students. - School values and whole school expectations are emphasised across the school in all classes.

-Student government
+Student government:

-The Well Being coordinator coordinates a "Learner Voice" program with students drawn from across the school leading small projects and contributing to student decisions making.
+• The Well Being coordinator coordinates a "Learner Voice" program with students drawn from across the school leading small projects and contributing to student decisions making.
 Each class has a fortnightly class meeting and contributes a representative to the Learner Voice meeting.